-To perform the convergence and error analysis for the generalised Stokes problem, we implement in this paper a step-by-step process, which has been described for a standard elliptic problem in [12].
+To perform the convergence and error analysis for the generalised Stokes problem, we implement in this paper a step-by-step process, which has been described for a standard elliptic problem in [14].
 The main advantage of this approach is that consistency residual estimates can be recast under a generic form, suitable for reutilization in subsequent works.
 These residuals are specific to the considered regularity for the continuous function, the projection operator onto the discrete space and the equation.
-With respect to this latter point, they may be decomposed as the sum of elementary consistency residuals, each one corresponding to a term of the equation: for the generalized Stokes problem addressed in this study, the zero'th order, diffusion, gradient, divergence and stabilization terms.
+With respect to this latter point, they may be decomposed as the sum of elementary consistency residuals, each one corresponding to a term of the equation: for the generalized Stokes problem addressed in this study, the zero order, diffusion, gradient, divergence and stabilization terms.
 We thus provide here an estimate for each of them, for the above defined (usual in the finite volume context) projection operators.
-Note that, by this last point, the presented results differ from those presented in [14], where the interpolation operators were built by a quasi-interpolation technique à la Clément (more classical in the finite element context).
+Note that, by this last point, the results of this paper differ from those presented in [13], where the interpolation operators were built by a quasi-interpolation technique \grave{a} la Clément (more classical in the finite element context).

 The present section is built as follows.
-The finite volume is first defined (section 4.1), then its stability is proven (section 4.2).
-Residual estimates are given in section 4.3; they are based on consistency results for local quantities (essentially, the finite volume fluxes) which are provided in the appendix.
-These bounds allow to prove the convergence of the scheme (section 4.4), and then to obtain, for regular solutions, error estimates (section 4.5).
+The finite volume is first defined (Sect.
+4.1), then its stability is proven (Sect.
+4.2).
+Residual estimates are given in Section 4.3; they are based on consistency results for local quantities (in particular, the finite volume fluxes) which are provided in the Appendix.
+These bounds allow to prove the convergence of the scheme (Sect.
+4.4), and then to obtain, for regular solutions, error estimates (Sect.
+4.5).